Flail (tool): Agricultural use

+The farmworker who uses the flail is known as a thresher or historically a thrasher.
+In modern times this manual process has largely been replaced by technologies provided by combine harvesters.
+In Minnesota, natural wild rice in public waters must generally be harvested from a hand-propelled boat, skiff, or canoe using hand-operated flails no longer than 30 in and weighing no more than one pound.

 Military use

-As with most agricultural tools, flails were often used as weapons by farmers lacking better weapons.
+Agricultural flails were occasionally adapted for use as weapons, particularly during periods of peasant unrest and warfare.
 The flail is proposed as one of the origins of the two-piece baton known in the Okinawan kobudō weapon system as the nunchaku.
 One of the first recorded use of a flail as a weapon was at the siege of Damietta in 1218 during the Fifth Crusade, as depicted in the chronicle by Matthew Paris, though there are several references that predate this; tradition has it the man was the Frisian Hayo of Wolvega who bashed the standard bearer of the Muslim defenders with it and captured the flag.
 Flails were also used as weapons by farmers under the leadership of Jan Žižka during the 15th-century Hussite Wars in Bohemia.

 In ancient Egypt what has popularly been interpreted as a flail was a symbol associated with the pharaoh, said to symbolize the monarch's ability to provide for the people, though it is currently still not known exactly what the "flail" implement seen in artwork actually was.

+A mechanized form of flail, similar to a combine harvester, also exist militarily for demining, called a mine flail.
+It is vehicle-mounted and makes a safe path through a minefield by deliberately detonating land mines in front of the vehicle that carries it.
+The mine flail consists of a number of heavy chains ending in fist-sized steel balls (flails) that are attached to a horizontal, rapidly rotating rotor mounted on two arms in front of the vehicle.
+The rotor's rotation makes the flails spin wildly and violently pound the ground.
+The force of a flail strike above a buried mine mimics the weight of a person or vehicle and causes the mine to detonate, but in a safe manner that does little damage to the flails or the vehicle.